pivotal/docs-tap/getting-started/iterate-new-app-vs.hbs.md

 - Prepare to iterate on your application.
   - Prepare your project to support Live Update.
   - Prepare your IDE to iterate on your application.
+- Apply your application to the cluster.
 - Live update your application to view code changes updating live on the cluster.
 - Debug your application.
 - Monitor your running application on the Application Live View UI.
+- Delete your application from the cluster.

 ## <a id="prepare-to-iterate"></a>Prepare to iterate on your application

 In the previous Getting started how-to topic, [Deploy your first application](deploy-first-app.hbs.md), you deployed your first application on Tanzu Application Platform.
-Now that you have a skeleton workload developed, you are ready to begin to iterate on your new application and test code changes on the cluster.
+Now that you have developed a skeleton workload, you are ready to begin to iterate on your new application and test code changes on the cluster.

 Tanzu Developer Tools for Visual Studio is VMware Tanzu’s official IDE extension for Visual Studio.